 Confused?
 Let’s look at an example:

-Let’s say you start with an investment of €1,000.
+You start with an investment of €1,000.
 After 30 days you’ll get a 1% bonus worth €10.
-In the second month, you decide you want to increase your investment by €2,000, for which, 60 days after registering, you will be rewarded with €20.
+In the second month, you increase your investment by €2,000, for which, 60 days after registering, you will be rewarded with €20.
 If you increase your investment again in the third month, once you hit 90 days Bondster will add another bonus - 1% of the additional investment.